reframejs/reframe/docs/overview.template.md

  - JavaScript, which is a popular, portabe, performant, and rapidly evolving language.
  - WebAssembly may very well become the universal runtine
  - Thanks to WebAssembly you'll be able to use React with high variety of languages

+###### Reframe encourages DOM-static views

+Another trend in web development is to write interactive views only if necessary.
+We used to implement
+We had in the past the tendency to
+When DHTML & Ajax started to get mainstream we got

+> Views should be made interactive only if necessary and Reframes supports you in doing so.